project-chip/connectedhomeip/README.md

-The architecture is divided into layers to help separate the different responsibilities and introduce a  good level of encapsulation amongst the various pieces of the protocol stack.
+The architecture is divided into layers to help separate the different responsibilities and introduce a  good level of encapsulation among the various pieces of the protocol stack.
 The vast majority of interactions flow through the stack captured in the following Figure:

 ![Matter Stack Architecture](docs/images/Matter_Layered_Arch.png)